syncfusion-content/xamarin-docs/Xamarin/SfListView/LoadMore.md

 The `LoadMoreOption` property has three different modes of operation listed as follows:

  * None: Disables the load more button.
 This is the default value.
- * Manual: Displays the load more button when end of the list is reached, and execute `LoadMoreCommand` when button is tapped.
+ * Manual: Displays the load more button when end of the list is reached and execute `LoadMoreCommand` when button is tapped.
  * Auto: Automatically execute the `LoadMoreCommand` when end of the list is reached.

 ## Load more automatically